wendyverdonk93/docs/content/payment-methods/banks/belfius/how-does-belfius-work.md

 ### Product rules
 Some rules may apply to certain payment methods.
 For Belfius, the following rules apply:

+* A Belfius transaction will automatically expire after 5 days

 * Refunding more than the stated amount of the original transaction is possible with Belfius.
 More information available on our [refund more than original amount](/faq/finance/refund-more-than-original-amount) page

 * Successful Belfius transactions have no expiring date regarding refunding, as long as the receiving bank is able to process the refund